hzabun/personal-aws-devops-playground/DEVLOG.md

 ## 📅 June 01, 2025

 #### Done
-- Refactored project structure a bit
+- [Refactor] Refactored project structure a bit
-- Replaced complex relational paths with absolute ones (from project root)
+- [Refactor] Replaced complex relational paths with absolute ones (from project root)
-- Added basic (yet incomplete) Ansible playbook
+- [DevOps] Added basic (yet incomplete) Ansible playbook
+  - Lays groundwork for automated container deployment

 #### Learned
 - Terraform has a command called `cidrsubnet` which calculates subnets given a VPC CIDR and subnet bits
-- Terraform automatically assigns an index to list elements when doing a for expression (in python: list comprehension)
+- Terraform automatically assigns an index to list elements when doing a `for` expression
   - Python would require the function `enumerate` for this

 #### Next steps